-The Intercept reports that protesters in Iran "often wonder how the government was able to track their locations or gain access to their private communications, tactics that are widely used but whose mechanisms are largely unknown."
+The Intercept reports that protesters in Iran “often wonder how the to trace their locations or gain access to their private communications, tactics that are widely used but whose mechanisms are essentially unknown”.

 The Intercept though presents new evidence:

-Disconnecting large sections of the population from the Web remains a favored tool for Iranian state censorship, but the government has much more precise and sophisticated tools at its disposal.
+Disconnecting large sections of the population from the web remains a favorable tool for the Iranian state , but the government has much more expensive and sophisticated tools.

-Part of Iran's data suppression can be explained through the use of a system called “SIAM”, a program for remotely managing mobile phone connections used by Iran's Communications Regulatory Authority.
-The existence of SIAM and the details of how the system works, reported for the first time, are revealed by The Intercept in a series of internal documents from an Iranian mobile operator.
+Part of Iran's data suppression can be explained through the use of a system called "SIAM", a program for remote of mobile connections used by the Communications Regulatory Authority of Iran.
+The existence of SIAM and the details of how of the system, reported for the first time, are presented by The Intercept in a series of internal documents from an Iranian mobile operator.

 According to these internal documents, SIAM is a computer system that operates behind the scenes of Iran's mobile networks, providing its operators with a wide menu of remote commands to change, interrupt and monitor how their customers use their phones.